jia1/cs3245-boolean-retrieval/README.txt

 in your program, and discuss your experiments in general.
 A few paragraphs are usually sufficient.

+First, I do indexing.
+For each text file, I preprocess the entire text.
+Preprocessing consists of the following steps:

+1. Sentence tokenization (text string -> list of sentence strings)
+2. Case-folding, word tokenization, and remove duplicate word tokens via set() for each sentence (each sentence string -> set of word tokens)
+3. Filter out punctuations, non-alphabetical words, and stopwords (shrink each word token set)
+4. Stem the remaining words, and remove duplicate stems (shrink each word token set)
+5. Return the flattened set of stemmed words (list of sets -> set)

+The preprocessing is done in this particular order to save as much computation time as possible.

+After converting the text into a set of stems, I construct a dictionary of {stem: [posting]}. "stem" is the stem string, and [posting] is a list of document ids (integer).
+Insertion of document id is done via binary search (bisect module).

+I then write the stems to dictionary.txt and the postings to postings.txt.
+In dictionary.txt, each line follows the format "stem,integer" where integer represents the offset from the first byte of the postings file.
+On the other hand, postings.txt is a binary file that can be saved or loaded to via pickle.dump and pickle.load respectively.

+The indexing step is complete.

+Next, I do searching.
+Searching consists of the following steps:

+1. Load stem dictionary (without the postings) and the corresponding file byte offset
+2. Parse each query string into postfix form, and gather the set of stems that appeared in the query
+3. Load only the postings for the relevant stems
+4. Transform the postfix form of the query into a parse tree
+5. Recursively resolve the parse tree leaves, starting from the smallest postings skip list
+6. Write the final postings skip list to the output file

 == Files included with this submission ==

 List the files in your submission here and provide a short 1 line